-- Format the plain language summary (PLS) under the five headings used in the example text below. - Report all main outcomes in the abstract and PLS and summarise any evidence about adverse effects (including lack of data). - Aim to limit the PLS to fewer than 400 words.
-Absolute maximum is 700. - Translate the effect estimates for important clinical outcomes in a user-friendly way.
-Rates per 100 (as used in the example text below) are easily extracted from the review SoF table see page 27. - Report and interpret the units used for continuous outcomes (e.g. a VAS scale of 0-10 where 0 is pain-free and 10 is unbearable pain) - For more detailed information on the standards for PLS go to: Standards for the reporting of Plain language summaries in new Cochrane Intervention Reviews 2013. - New PLS guidance is under development through Cochrane's Plain Language Summaries pilot project please see an example of the new structure here; contact Helen Nagels or Elena Kostova for further information (h.nagels@auckland.ac.nz; e.b.kostova@amsterdamumc.nl; cochrane.MDSG@auckland.ac.nz).
+- Format the plain language summary (PLS) using the format below - Report all main outcomes in the abstract and PLS and summarise any evidence about adverse effects (including lack of data). - Word limit: 400 to 850 words, including the title. - Under Key messages -Add at least 2 and no more than 3 bullet points that summarize the main findings and implications of the review. - Explain any technical terms that appear in the key messages.
+The key messages will likely be read first, and they might be the only part of the summary that some people read.
+Do not use any terms that your readers might not understand.
+Even if you explain those technical terms later in the summary, you should also explain them in the key messages. - Do not make any recommendations about whether or not a treatment should be used. - Do not use technical phrases like 'risk of bias' or 'low-certainty evidence'. - Translate the effect estimates for important clinical outcomes in a user-friendly way.
+Rates per 100 (as used in the example text below) are easily extracted from the review SoF table see page 31. - Report and interpret the units used for continuous outcomes (e.g. a VAS scale of 0-10 where 0 is pain-free and 10 is unbearable pain) - For more detailed information on the standards for PLS go to III.S2 Supplementary material: Guidance for writing a Cochrane Plain language summary.

+If you have any questions contact Helen Nagels or Elena Kostova for further information (h.nagels@auckland.ac.nz; e.b.kostova@amsterdamumc.nl; cochrane.MDSG@auckland.ac.nz).